 Community Eligibility Provision (CEP)

-Providing meals at no charge at participating campuses is made possible through the Community Eligibility Provision (CEP), which last year operated at only six district schools.
-All schools already serve breakfast for free but with the expansion of CEP, students at the 31 participating campuses will also get free lunch, regardless of income.
+Child Nutrition provides meals at no charge at many Spring ISD schools.
+This is made possible through the Community Eligibility Provision.
+All schools already serve breakfast for free but with the expansion of CEP, students at all campuses will also get free lunch, regardless of income.
 As it is a brand new campus, School for International Studies at Bammel does not qualify for CEP this year.
 We encourage families attending the School for International Studies to apply for the Free and Reduced Meals Program: https://www.

-Spring ISD requests that all households complete an Income Survey.
+Spring ISD requests parents of students attending these schools complete the Household Income Survey.

 Non-discrimination Statement: This explains what to do if you believe you have been treated unfairly.